qmk/qmk_firmware/docs/features/combo.md

 | `#define COMBO_BUFFER_LENGTH 4`     | 4                                                    |

 ### Modifier Combos
 If a combo resolves to a Modifier, the window for processing the combo can be extended independently from normal combos.
 By default, this is disabled but can be enabled with `#define COMBO_MUST_HOLD_MODS`, and the time window can be configured with `#define COMBO_HOLD_TERM 150` (default: `TAPPING_TERM`).
-With `COMBO_MUST_HOLD_MODS`, you cannot tap the combo any more which makes the combo less prone to misfires.
+With `COMBO_MUST_HOLD_MODS`, the combo cannot be tapped anymore, which makes the combo less prone to misfires.

 ### Strict key press order
-By defining `COMBO_MUST_PRESS_IN_ORDER` combos only activate when the keys are pressed in the same order as they are defined in the key array.
+By defining `COMBO_MUST_PRESS_IN_ORDER`, combos only activate when the keys are pressed in the same order as they are defined in the key array.

-### Per Combo Timing, Holding, Tapping and Key Press Order
+### Per Combo Timing, Holding, Tapping, and Key Press Order
 For each combo, it is possible to configure the time window it has to pressed in, if it needs to be held down, if it needs to be tapped, or if its keys need to be pressed in order.

 For example, tap-only combos are useful if any (or all) of the underlying keys are mod-tap or layer-tap keys.
 When you tap the combo, you get the combo result.
 When you press the combo and hold it down, the combo doesn't activate.
-Instead the keys are processed separately as if the combo wasn't even there.
+Instead, the keys are processed separately as if the combo wasn't even there.

 In order to use these features, the following configuration options and functions need to be defined.
 Coming up with useful timings and configuration is left as an exercise for the reader.